Eastside Leadership Center

 Printing and Copying

-In order to print or copy at the ELC you need a Husky Card with enough value added to cover your printing fees.
+In order to print or copy at the ELC (using a Dawg Prints release station) you need a Husky Card with enough value added to cover your printing fees.

 How do I add money to my Husky Card?

 There are two ways to add value to your Husky Card: